We absolutely love our life and the places we go, but even in the furthest of places staying in touch while on the road is one of our top priorities.

-We have seen armadillos, whales, gators, many different species of birds and trees, and much more.
+We have seen armadillos, whales, gators, many different species of birds and trees, and expansive living things.
 We have met hikers, bikers, teachers, brewers, fellow RV’ers and entrepreneurs.
 We have visited Colorado, South Dakota, Illinois, Ohio, Vermont, New Hampshire, Maine, DC, New York, the Carolinas, the Virginias, Georgia, Florida, and Alabama.

-We have experienced new things, old things, a-ha moments, arguments, getting lost, getting found, repair needs, redecorating, low bridges and I can’t list all of what we have experienced.
+We have experienced new things, old things, a-ha moments, arguments, getting lost, getting found, repair needs, redecorating, low bridges and well… I simply cannot list all of what we have experienced.
 We have tasted countless craft beers from all over the US, fresh lobster, shrimp, and seafood, along with many delectable pizzas, burgers, fries, ice-cream, and anything you can drool over.

 We have hiked, biked, and driven thousands of miles.

 But the one thing we haven’t done is forgotten about you…our family and friends.
 Every step of our journey is with each and everyone of you close to our hearts.
-Yes, we have left, but really, we have never left.
+Thanks to the strange little rectangle in each of our pockets, yes, we have left, but really, we have never left.

 So, while we are not always in on the conversations from home, our conversations almost always revolve around the people we love, the ones who have always supported us from the beginning.

 I decided to lump Facebook, Instagram, Twitter, and all that social media stuff together.
 These are great ways to share your story with a lot of people at one time.
-However, nobody knows the algorithm to these apps, so half the people whom you want to share your story with will never see it, so you might as well just call them.
+However, if anyone knows the algorithm to these apps, it is definitely not us, so half the people whom you want to share your story with will never see it.
+At that point, you might as well check out the other sections of this article.
 I talk too much for Twitter.
 Instagram works great for showing off a photo and staying connected with people you really don’t need (or maybe want) to talk to.
 Facebook is great because it offers a variety of communication from personal messaging to face to face calls, to generic posts, to specific posts, to inviting everyone you know to a party or even an online event.
 The problem with Facebook is that others need to be on it, too, or you’re just talking to strangers.
 Maybe that’s better?!

 FaceTime and Google Hangouts

 FaceTime for iPhone users and Google Hangouts for Android users offer a real time face to face connection.
 You may want to get dressed before making this call; your relatives really don’t want to see you naked no matter how many crunches you did this morning.
-But that’s the great thing about this form of communication.
-You get to see the people you miss, and you get to do it at your convenience.
+But that’s the great thing about these communication variants.
+You get to see the expressions on the faces of people you miss, and you get to do it at your convenience.
 We’ve spent hours on FaceTime with friends.
 Each of us with a drink in hand, sitting around a fire chatting just like we were right next to each other smelling what each of us cooked for dinner that night.

 Skype has come a long way from just being used to make a video call.
-It is an inexpensive and often times free way to make voice and video calls, yes.
-But you can also screen share, share photos, record calls, and attend virtual real-time field trips.
+It is an inexpensive and often times free communication app, used to make voice and video calls.
+You can also screen share, share photos, record calls, and attend virtual real-time field trips.
 While we don’t use this often, I am looking into using it more.
 One of the drawbacks with FaceTime is the small screen, and with Skype, you can go full screen.
 That way you can see the zits on your sister’s face and give her grief about it.
 You can’t do that with just a phone call.

 What are those?
 Do I have a phone?
 Our Smartphones are used for everything in our daily lives, except probably a phone.
 It is a phone.
 One of the simplest ways to stay in touch with someone is still the phone.
+You don’t even have to download those fancy apps we mentioned!
 Call your mom!

 And, here’s the solution to having to find a post office (at least for the one who is sending the letter or postcard), postcard apps.
 I told you everything can be done on the Smartphone.
 There are many postcard apps available, but the one that I am using, and liking, so far is the Postcard App.
 You can choose a design from them or one of your own pics, type your own message, tell it where to send it, pay online, and done!
 You should call them later to make sure they got your postcard.
 You did put a lot of work into that.